A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Experiments

-We then use the LongBench benchmark~\citep{bai_longbench_2023} to evaluate the long context prompt and decoding performance of HiP in \Cref{fig:longbench_rader}, with the details shown in \cref{tab:longbench}.
-We select a subset of LongBench by following StreamingLLM'ssetting~\citep{xiao_streamingllm_2023}.
+\textbf{LongBench.} We then use the LongBench benchmark~\citep{bai_longbench_2023} to evaluate the long context prompt and decoding performance of HiP in \Cref{fig:longbench_result}.
 We believe that this benchmark is the most important because it shows both long context generation performance and knowledge retrieval performance, which are critical in many LLM applications, such as multi-turn assistants and in-context learning.
-Our method significantly outperforms the baseline because, unlike StreamingLLM, HiP has the potential to access every available previous token.
-StreamingLLM tends to fail to retrieve long context information because it uses a sliding window, which forces the model to look at local information.
-We illustrate this long context knowledge retrieval ability by using an example from LongBench in \Cref{sec:analysis_summary_sllm_hip}.
+Compared to passkey, the dense decode setting scores higher because this benchmark is much more decoding-heavy.
+This means that real-world natural language question answering and long context text generation rely more on decoding accuracy rather than prefill.
+Therefore, we can see non-decode-friendly baselines such as StreamingLLM, \baselineAVD~and \baselineA~failing to recover long-generation performance in GovReport and MultiNews subtasks, which decode 512 tokens.
+Interestingly, \baselineAVD~completely fails on those two subsets while it works moderately well on some QA tasks.
+We think this is because \baselineAVD~fails to capture complex reasoning and long-term context due to its restrictive attention mask patterns.
+In \Cref{sec:analysis_summary_sllm_hip}, we illustrate this long context knowledge retrieval ability by using an example from LongBench.
+HiP outperforms every baseline, and with a small amount of fine-tuning with an unrelated dataset, it even recovers the original model's performance (`HiP \textsc{heal}').
+See \cref{sec:hyperparam} for more details and discussion about healing.